Senior Software Engineer - Parallel Computing Systems

 - MS or PhD in Computer Science, Computer Engineering, Electrical Engineering, or related field (or equivalent experience).

-- 4+ years advanced C++ programming with large codebase development, template meta-programming, and performance-critical code.
+- 4+ years of advanced C++ programming with large codebase development, template metaprogramming, and performance-critical code.

-- Strong parallel programming experience with multi-threading, OpenMP, CUDA, MPI, NCCL, NVSHMEM, or other parallel computing technologies.
+- Strong parallel programming experience with technologies such as multi-threading, OpenMP, CUDA, MPI, NCCL, NVSHMEM, or other parallel computing frameworks.

-- Experience with low-level performance optimization and systematic bottleneck identification beyond basic profiling.
+- Demonstrated experience with low-level performance optimization and systematic bottleneck identification beyond basic profiling.

-- Collaborative problem-solving approach with adaptability in ambiguous situations, first-principles based thinking, and sense of ownership.
+- Collaborative problem-solving approach, adaptability in ambiguous situations, first-principles thinking, and strong ownership.

 - Excellent verbal and written communication skills.